How to Catch a Porcupine with a Live Trap

 Cleaning Products

-The porcupine's advanced sense of smell means that it will be drawn to trash and other food sources such as pet food along with fruit and bark.
-Be sure to place all waste in a trash can, preferably with a lid so it can be kept closed.
-Remove all clutter and debris from your property, since porcupines may be drawn to search these areas for food.
+The porcupine's advanced sense of smell means that it will be drawn to trash and other food sources, such as pet food, fruit, and bark.
+Be sure to place all waste in a trash can, preferably with a lid, so it can be kept closed.
+Remove all clutter and debris from your property since porcupines may be drawn to search these areas for food.
 Any potential food or water sources, especially pet food, should be properly sealed in a container and stored indoors.

 Exclusion